UpFront is a brave space for LGBTQ+ young people of-color who’ve been affected by foster care and experience disconnection from accepting family.

 Beginning July 2021, UpFront will no longer operate as a program of FCFC.
 Please contact the email address below to make contact with the group and learn more.
 UpFront is grateful to FCFC and its supporters for the opportunity to learn and grow with the organization these last 3-years.
 Thank you for all the support!

 We believe that every young person’s voice is valuable and deserves to be heard – it should be UpFront.
 As a peer-led group, sessions are designed and led by peer leaders.
 Sessions are typically based on one or more of the following five themes:

 INTERESTED IN JOINING?

 Are you a young person who might benefit from UpFront?
 Do you know other LGBTQ+ young people of-color affected by foster care who might?
-UpFront meets Wednesday afternoons, both virtually and in-person.
+UpFront meets weekly at the Brooklyn Community Pride Center.

 UpFront launched October 2017.
-Based on their experiences and a need for meaningful services, the original group leaders worked with Bryan to design and implement the UpFront model.
+Based on their experiences and a need for meaningful services, the original group leaders partnered with Bryan Hill, LMSW to design and implement the UpFront model.
 After successfully leading 4 group cycles, Rosie and Brie moved on to the next stage of their professional journey.
 Their influence informed the group’s current approach of all members being group leaders.